JoeyDoom/default-Sass/README.md

 ### Current Issues ###

-* Haven't tried to compile any of this yet.
-It could be riddled with errors.
 * Potential issue with Sass maps and .sass syntax.
 Haven't tested it out yet
 * Don't know if we care to adjust all of the default colors to things that we like better just because.
 * Unsure if we're going to actually use the states stuff.